jk-jeon/dragonbox/README.md

 The core idea of Schubfach, which Dragonbox is based on, is a continuous analogue of discrete [pigeonhole principle](https://en.wikipedia.org/wiki/Pigeonhole_principle).
 The name *Schubfach* is coming from the German name of the pigeonhole principle, *Schubfachprinzip*, meaning "drawer principle".
 Since another name of the pigeonhole principle is *Dirichlet's box principle*, I decided to call my algorithm "Dragonbox" to honor its origins: Schubfach (box) and Grisu (dragon).

 # How to Use
 Although Drgonbox is intended for float-to-string conversion routines, the actual string generation is not officially a part of the algorithm.
 Dragonbox just outputs two integers (the decimal significand/exponent) that can be consumed by a string generation procedure.
 The header file [`dragonbox.h`](include/dragonbox/dragonbox.h) includes everything needed for this (it is header-only).
 Nevertheless, a string generation procedure is included in the library.
 There are two additional files needed for that: [`dragonbox_to_chars.h`](include/dragonbox/dragonbox_to_chars.h) and [`dragonbox_to_chars.cpp`](source/dragonbox_to_chars.cpp) (the `.cpp` file is in the directory [`source`](source)).
+Since there are only three files, it should be not difficult to set up this library manually if you want, but you can also use it via CMake as explained below.

 ## Installing Dragonbox
 The following will install Dragonbox into your system: